Here comes the concept of big data. Before delving any further into this blog, let us have a look at the list of topics that it will cover:

 Applications of Big Data

-Big data has many applications in various industries.
+There are many real-life Big Data applications in various industries.
 Let’s find out some of them in brief.

-Big data helps in risk analysis and management, fraud detection, and abnormal trading analysis.
+Big data helps in risk analysis, management, fraud detection, and abnormal trading analysis.

 - Advertising and Marketing